 Disadvantages of Engineered Wood Flooring

 That said, engineered hardwood is susceptible to the same types of surface scratches and gouges that solid wood flooring is.
-At surface level, they’re the same types of flooring!
-So again the best choice for you depends on a number of elements.
+At the surface level, they’re the same type of flooring!

 Best Uses for Engineered Wood Flooring

-Like we said, engineered wood flooring is much less susceptible to warping than solid hardwood flooring is.
+As we said, engineered wood flooring is much less susceptible to warping than solid hardwood flooring.
 That means humidity, temperature, and moisture aren’t going to affect it nearly as much.

 Engineered Wood Flooring Cost